1964 Plymouth Facts, Figures, and Specifications

 Once gain – A New Look

 Plymouth mid-size cars were restyled again for 1964.
 A beveled edge feature line was used for the roofs of sedans, while hardtops had a new, cantilevered type roof pillar.
-With the hardtops, an extra large, warp around backlight was employed and the pillars were much wider at the top than the bottom.
+With the hardtops, an extra-large, warp around backlight was employed and the pillars were much wider at the top than the bottom.
 A full-width grille was seen.
 It was “veed” to the horizontal plane and featured an insert with six ‘stacks’ of short horizontal blades, segmented by vertical division bars.
 There were wider horizontal blade sections at the outboard ends, into which the dual headlamps were placed side-by-side.
 A more massive front bumper, housing the parking lamps, was used.
 At the rear, the 1963 look was further refined.

 The engine lineup was simplified: the 318 CID V-8 remained as the base engine, with the 265 HP 361 CID “Commando 361” V-8 being the intermediate selection, while the 383 CID “Commando 383” remained as the only version at this size.
 Replacing the Hi-Po 383 CID V-8s was the new “Commando 426”, as 426 CID V-8 utilizing the 383’s parts and pieces on the new larger block.